-I assume you’ve already started a blog on WordPress platform.
-Right?
-If not, check out my step-by-step guide on creating a blog.
+I assume you’ve already started a blog!!
+If not, check out my step-by-step guide on blog setup.

 1. Reset your admin password

-What you may not know is, there are thousands of hackers sitting out there to hack blogs and websites and the only way to get rid of them is having a strong password for your blog.
+You see how important the login credentials are…If not well taken care, your hard work and data will be gone in seconds.
+There are thousands of hackers sitting out there to hack your blog and the only way to get rid of them is having a strong password.

-These hackers would simply try the various combinations of passwords to crack and hack blogs.
-So you must create a long password with all the possible combinations to be safe.
+These hackers would simply try the various combinations of passwords to crack.
+So you better create a hard-to-guess credentials.
+Here are the tips that will help you:

 - Use long-form passwords (atleast 12 characters, numbers, small and capital letters).